maritmoe/java-api-jpa-hibernate-part2-workshop/README.md

 ## Exercise 2

 Implement the rest of the endpoints we normally build for our Employees/Departments classes.
+The spec can be found [here](https://boolean-uk.github.io/java-api-jpa-hibernate-part2-workshop/).